 So at what age should it retract?

 The anecdotal evidence is that the foreskin can almost always move freely behind the glans by puberty.
 (When the first retraction coincides with the first adolescent erection, it's a memorable experience!)
 But a significant number of men never experience full retraction, and have no complaints.
-One has sent pictures, and his story.
+One has sent his story with pictures.
+A Hungarian porn "actor"'s foreskin never retracts.
+They are shown here.

 By entering, you acknowledge that this is what you want to see.